Periodic Reporting for period 3 - SERPENTINE (Solar EneRgetic ParticlE aNalysis plaTform for the INner hEliosphere)

 The strongest SEP events constitute so-called solar radiation storms, which are part of space weather.
 These storms pose a radiation hazard to satellites in Earth orbit and beyond.
 Since a major part of our technology dependent society relies on the space sector (global navigation satellite systems, satellite telecommunication systems, Earth observation), a radiation storm knocking down a part of in-orbit resources could lead to severe consequences for the global economy.
-The strongest radiation storms can also have health effects on humans in space and even at flight altitudes in polar regions, which the highest energy particles are able to reach while the Earth’s magnetic field provides a deflective barrier at lower latitudes.
-Solar radiation storms also affect the polar ionosphere rendering HF radio communications unavailable during storm times, which again prohibits air traffic through the poles.
-Therefore, understanding SEP events is one of the key pre-requisites for developing space weather forecasting capabilities in the future.
+The strongest radiation storms can also have health effects on humans in space and even at flight altitudes in polar regions.
+Solar radiation storms also affect the polar ionosphere rendering HF radio communications unavailable during storm times, prohibiting air traffic over the poles.
+Thus, understanding SEP events is one of the key prerequisites for developing space weather forecasting capabilities in the future.
+The project focused on unraveling the causes of currently poorly understood large gradual and widespread SEP events, which pose the greatest radiation risks.

-The overall scientific objective SERPENTINE is to understand the acceleration and heliospheric transport of particles in large and widespread SEP events.
-To address this objective, SERPENTINE will address the following open science questions:
+The overall scientific objective SERPENTINE was to understand the acceleration and heliospheric transport of particles in these events, addressing the following science questions:

 Q1: What are the primary causes for widespread SEP events observed in the heliosphere?